Recon-Fuzz/recon-docs/src/tutorial/sample_project.md

 You can just copy the handler into your `TargetFunctions.sol`

-Make sure to add the `updateGhosts asActor` modifiers to this `public` function if they are not present
+Make sure to add the `updateGhosts asActor` modifiers to this `public` function if they are not present.

 `updateGhosts` means we will update all ghost variables `asActor` means we will ensure that the call is done by the currently active actor